-- 8.1 The site shall prove their legal tenure of the land they are using. - 8.2 The entity shall recognize and uphold the customs and culture of indigenous people as defined in the UN Declaration on the rights of indigenous people and ILO convention 169. - This includes, but is not limited to, identifying and protecting sites of special cultural, ecological, economic, religious and spiritual significance. - 8.3 The entity shall identify and uphold the rights of communities of any size that may experience impacts to their economies, rights or environments due to the activities of the entity and/or its sites. - For the purposes of this requirement indigenous peoples are considered a type of 'community of any size'. - 8.4 Neither the entity nor the entity's representatives shall use the power entrusted to them by their sites for private gain. - This is intended to prevent corruption, extortion and bribery as defined by Principle 10 of the UN Global Compact.
-This includes ensuring that the financial benefits of co-operative bargaining are shared equitably with all sites.
+8.1 The site shall prove their right to use the land they are using.

+- 8.2 The entity shall recognize and uphold the customs and culture of indigenous people as defined in the UN Declaration on the Rights of Indigenous People and ILO Convention 169. - This includes, but is not limited to, identifying and protecting sites of special cultural, ecological, economic, religious and spiritual significance. - 8.3 The entity shall identify and uphold the rights of communities of any size that may experience impacts to their economies, rights or environments due to the activities of the entity and/or its sites. - For the purposes of this requirement, Indigenous peoples are considered a type of 'community of any size'. - 8.4 Neither the entity nor the entity's representatives shall use the power entrusted to them by their sites for private gain. - This is intended to prevent corruption, extortion and bribery as defined by Principle 10 of the UN Global Compact. - This includes ensuring that any price premiums gained for 'SFA Certified' fibre and/or the financial benefits of co-operative bargaining are shared equitably with all sites.